What Repels Ticks On Humans

 Using DEET

 There are many repellents containing the active ingredient DEET, its chemical name is N, N-diethyl-meta-toluamide.
-They are available in different forms such as lotions, sprays, liquids, and wipes.
-Tick repellents containing DEET are applied directly to the exposed areas of skin.
+They are available in different forms such as lotions, sprays, liquids, and roll on.
+The DEET products are designed in such a way that it can be applied directly to the skin or clothes.

 Being a true repellent, DEET does not kill ticks or biting insects.
 Instead, it conceals the human smell and irritates the bug’s senses, keeping the ticks away from humans.